A Demographic Analysis of the P&C Insurance Industry in Canada

 • To inform the initiatives of the Institute’s Career Connections program; and

 • To influence the program offerings of the Institute, so as to meet the education and training needs of the industry’s work force.

-Recognizing that these issues are still at the forefront of industry concerns today, the Institute has completed its third research study into the industry’s workforce.
-As a follow-up to the census five years later, this 2012 study investigates the impact, if any, of recent economic and other events on employment trending and forecasts the future human resource requirements of the industry.
+As a follow-up to the census five years later, the 2012 study investigates the impact, if any, of recent economic and other events on employment trending and forecasts the future human resource requirements of the industry.

 The 2012 research study reveals three major trends: